SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Experiments

 \paragraph{Length analysis.}

-One possible concern is that the gains from Structure Reward may come simply from generating longer responses.
+One possible concern is that the gains from SARL may come simply from generating longer responses.
 Table~\ref{tab:length_main} shows that this is not the case.
-Structure Reward substantially reduces average response length in both open-ended and mathematical reasoning settings while achieving much higher performance.
+SARL substantially reduces average response length in both open-ended and mathematical reasoning settings, while achieving much higher performance.
 These results suggest that the benefit comes from producing more efficient and better organized reasoning traces rather than simply extending length.
 Full length comparisons against other baselines are provided in Appendix~\ref{app:length_analysis}.

+\paragraph{Ablation: clustering coefficient vs. average shortest path length.} The structure reward in Eq.~\eqref{eq:reward} combines two classical small-world quantities of $\mathcal{G}$: the clustering coefficient $C(\mathcal{G})$ and the average shortest path length $L(\mathcal{G})$.
+We retrain Qwen3-4B under GRPO on the same math setting using only one of $C$ or $L$ as the reward.
+As shown in Table~\ref{tab:ablation_components}, each component alone yields substantial gains over the base model, indicating that both capture strong, independently useful structural signals for reasoning, which aligns with prior observations on their role in reasoning~\citep{minegishi2025topology}.
+Combining them further improves performance, achieving the best average.
+Full results are provided in Appendix~\ref{app:ablation_components}.